fastenhealth/fasten-onprem/memory-bank/progress.md

 *   Creation of a comprehensive set of UI components for data display and interaction.
 *   Establishment of build, testing, and deployment pipelines (Docker, Nix, Makefile).
 *   Configuration for multiple deployment environments.
+*   Implementation of UPnP for automatic port forwarding.
-*   Refactoring of the mDNS (Zeroconf) service for improved robustness, configurability, and maintainability.
+*   Removal of mDNS (Zeroconf) service.

 ## Ongoing Activities / Immediate Next Steps (General Project)